 There’s no president or mayor on the ballot.
 Why should I care to vote?

 Oh, dear citizen, where to begin?
 How about with this: It (might) pay.
-To increase turnout, The Citizen is offering five random voters $1,000 each just for casting a ballot, through our Citizen Municipal Election Voter Lottery.
+To increase turnout, The Citizen is offering three random voters $1,000 each just for casting a ballot, through our Citizen Municipal Election Voter Lottery.

 But there are a bevy of other reasons to cast a ballot this year: You get to help choose the city’s top prosecutor, and decide who will oversee courtrooms from here to the state Supreme Court, and vote on ballot questions that can affect the future of our state.